 However, Windscribe adheres to a strict no-logs policy.
 This claim is verified through its warrant canary, which states that out of hundreds of thousands of DMCA requests, Windscribe has complied with exactly none due to “lack of relevant data.”

-Not only does it bypass geo-restrictions rather easily (though the free version only has 13 servers with which to work), Windscribe offers timezone spoofing as a feature.
+Not only does it bypass geo-restrictions rather easily, Windscribe offers timezone spoofing as a feature.
 Above anything else, this allows you to obtain early access to some content!

-While it isn’t the best free VPN for gaming, then, Windscribe is still a viable choice if you only need it every so often.
-Even if not, you can still earn more bandwidth by tweeting about Windscribe and/or recommending it to a friend!
+While it isn’t the best free VPN for gaming, Windscribe is still a viable choice if you only need it every so often.
+Additionally, you can earn more bandwidth by tweeting about Windscribe and/or recommending it to a friend!

 For a deeper investigation of Windscribe VPN, read our Windscribe VPN review.